Myrmicacin

-Myrmicacin (3-hydroxydecanoic acid) is a chemical compound of the β-hydroxycarboxylic acid class.
+Myrmicacin, also known as 3-hydroxydecanoic acid, is a chemical compound of the β-hydroxycarboxylic acid class.
 It is named after the South American leaf-cutter ants (Myrmicinae) in which it was first discovered, but is also found in royal jelly.
 Myrmicacin is believed to act as a herbicide which prevents seeds collected by the ants from germinating within the nest.
+It is known to act as a GPR84 agonist.